Tired feet? Consider comfortable shoes for standing all day

 You don't have to sacrifice fashion to be able to rock boots that won't kill your feet.
 Choose a boot with cushioning and stability to reduce heel-strike shock and minimize stress on your feet, knees, and back.
 Steel shanks can also provide extra stability if you're able to find everyday boots that have them.

 If you prefer a more casual sneaker, the Brooks Addiction Walker 2 offers optimal support and a slip-resistant sole for added protection.
-It also comes in solid black, which means it won't get dirty as quickly as other colors and will go with almost anything you're wearing.
+It also comes in solid black, which means it won't get dirty as quickly as other colours and will go with almost anything you're wearing.

 How to prevent and relieve tired feet